GDPR for charities: How charities in the UK can comply with GDPR

 Three-part test of Legitimate Interest

-Legitimate interest includes a three-part test to make sure that organisations such as charities are processing data in accordance with the law.
+Legitimate interest includes a three-part test to make sure that organizations such as charities are processing data in accordance with the law.

 When determining the validity of data processing, the ICO suggests asking the following three questions: